-Geography Agency/ Department Project/Plan/ Title Equity Definition Oregon and Washington Washington and Oregon State Departments of Transportatio n Interstate Bridge Replacement Project (IBR) The Interstate Bridge Replacement program defines equity in terms of both process and outcomes.
+Agency/ Department Project/Plan/ Title Equity Definition Washington and Oregon State Departments of Transportation (DOT) Interstate Bridge Replacement Project (IBR) The Interstate Bridge Replacement program defines equity in terms of both process and outcomes.
 Process Equity means that the program prioritizes access, influence, and decision-making power for marginalized and underserved communities throughout the program in establishing objectives, design, implementation, and evaluation of success.
 Outcome Equity is the result of successful Process Equity and is demonstrated by tangible transportation and economic benefits for marginalized and underserved communities Together, Process Equity and Outcome Equity contribute to addressing the impacts of and removing long standing injustices experienced by these communities.
-Oakland, CA Department of Transportatio n (DOT) Geographic Equity Toolbox In Oakland, the City defines equity as fairness.
-It means that identity-such as race, ethnicity, gender, age, disability, sexual orientation or expression-has no detrimental effect on the distribution of resources, opportunities and outcomes for our City's residents.
-San Francisco, CA SFMTA Racial Equity Action Plan Racial equity is a set of social justice practices, rooted in a solid understanding and analysis of historical and present-day oppression, aiming towards a goal of fairness for all.
+Oakland DOT Geographic Equity Toolbox In Oakland, the City defines equity as fairness.
+It means that identity-such as race, ethnicity, gender, age, disability, sexual orientation, or expression-has no detrimental effect on the distribution of resources, opportunities and outcomes for our City's residents.
+SFMTA Racial Equity Action Plan Racial equity is a set of social justice practices, rooted in a solid understanding and analysis of historical and present-day oppression, aiming towards a goal of fairness for all.
 As an outcome, achieving racial equity would mean living in a world where race is no longer a factor in the distribution of opportunity.
 As a process, we apply racial equity when those most impacted by the structural racial inequities are meaningfully involved in the creation and implementation of the institutional policies and practices that impact their lives.
-San Jose, CA Department of Transportatio n (DOT) Emerging Mobility Action Plan The City of San José believes mobility is a human right.
+San Jose DOT Emerging Mobility Action Plan The City of San José believes mobility is a human right.
 We, the staff of the City's Department of Transportation (DOT), want all people to have safe, affordable, reliable, and sustainable transportation options.
-That way, all San José residents have access to the opportunities and resources necessary to thrive Portland, OR City of Portland, Bureau of Planning and Sustainability Climate Action Through Equity Our vision for a climate-positive future cannot be achieved without advancing equitable outcomes and addressing existing disparities.
+That way, all San José residents have access to the opportunities and resources necessary to thrive City of Portland, Bureau of Planning and Sustainability Climate Action Through Equity Our vision for a climate-positive future cannot be achieved without advancing equitable outcomes and addressing existing disparities.
 These approaches must enlist a targeted universalism approach, where solutions begin with addressing the needs of those who are most vulnerable to climate change or experiencing disparate outcomes.
 Doing so will produce benefits for everyone.
-Oakland, CA City of Oakland 2030 Equitable Climate Action Plan The City of Oakland is committed to being a leader in responding to the climate crisis in terms of ambitious policy and racially equitable implementation.
-That means equity in process - ensuring that those facing the greatest impacts are robustly represented in policy and program development - and implementation - ensuring that the benefits of climate actions accrue first and foremost to communities that have been hit hardest by social and economic injustices.
-California California Department of Public Health, Climate Change & Health Equity Section (CCHES) Department Section Website Climate change and health inequities share similar root causes: the inequitable distribution of social, political, and economic power.
-These power imbalances result in systems (economic, transportation, land use, etc.) and conditions that drive both health inequities and greenhouse gas (GHG) emissions Fair and healthy climate action requires addressing the inequities that create and intensify community vulnerabilities, through strategically directing extra investments in improving living conditions for and with people facing disadvantage The good news is that addressing climate change represents a significant opportunity to improve public health and advance health equity.
-Many actions that limit climate change also improve the health of families and communities and reduce health inequities.
-San Diego, CA San Diego Association of Governments , Prepared by The San Diego Regional Climate Collaborative at USD │ An Fauity- An equity-first approach to climate adaptation recognizes the disproportionate impacts of climate change due to existing factors, including but not limited to structural racism, income and wealth, access to resources, representation in government, renter status, health status, age, neighborhood conditions, and gender.
-Disproportionate impacts include both climate-related shocks and stressors that will affect social equity communities the most The goal of the equity-first approach to adaptation is to "enhance marginalized communities" access to the services, infrastructure, and livelihoods required to sustain their well-being and potential for improvement, rather than exacerbating their vulnerability".
-At the same time, it is essential to recognize that communities more vulnerable to climate impacts have social capital and are likely already engaged in climate adaptation activities.
-Supporting the work communities are already involved in can enhance their overall resilience.
-Minnesota Minnesota Pollution Control Agency Agency website The concept of equality requires that everyone be provided the same things in order to succeed and live happy, healthy lives.
-Equity, in contrast, requires that we address the barriers to achieve the same outcomes and recognize that some groups or people are starting from a different place.
-Health equity means achieving the conditions in which all people have the opportunity to attain their highest possible level of health without limits imposed by inequitable policies, systems, and investments.
-Addressing environmental injustice from an equity perspective requires the MPCA work to decrease disproportionate air pollution exposures.
-It also requires the MPCA to increase opportunities for all Minnesotans to meaningfully participate in environmental decisions.
-It also means working with others to improve overall conditions that provide for a healthy life.
-Colorado Department of Public Health & Environment Climate Equity Framework Effective climate change mitigation is essential to protecting all Coloradans, especially disproportionately impacted communities The state is committed to use GHG reduction strategies as an opportunity to work toward racial equity and economic justice.
-Achieving this outcome requires us to commit to looking at issues and decisions through a new lens and to question long-standing processes and procedures.
-Who is involved in creating policy?
-Who influences policy decisions?
-Who stands to benefit from decisions and why?
-Are regulations being developed in ways that prioritize equity?
-Does input come from representative communities and a complete range of stakeholders?
-Are strategies being developed with a variety of needs and circumstances in mind and with direct input from communities?
-It is also important to keep in mind that while better engagement and representation are critical, they are no substitute for concrete and measurable action to address historical injustices and longstanding disparities US Centers for Disease Control & Prevention (CDC) Justice, Equity, Diversity, and Inclusion in Climate Adaptation Planning CDC defines climate justice as: All people - regardless of race, color, national origin, or income - are entitled to equal protection from environmental and health hazards caused by climate change and equal access to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+City of Oakland 2030 Equitable Climate Action Plan The City of Oakland is committed to being a leader in responding to the climate crisis in terms of ambitious policy and racially equitable implementation.
+That means equity in process - ensuring that those facing the greatest impacts are robustly represented in policy and program development - and implementation - ensuring that the benefits of... climate actions accrue first and foremost to communities that have been hit hardest by social and economic injustices.

+California

+Department of

+Public Health,

+Climate Change

+& Health Equity

+Section

+(CCHES)